 However, what happens when the creases and sagging skin combine to produce facial expressions that do not match the inner emotion?
 Some faces are often falsely read as expressing some emotion, even when they are neutral, because the skin has too loose to follow the muscle tissue to form the desired expression.
 One example is when the eyelids start to sag or become hooded, people may think that you are tired or angry, when you are not.
 Or the corners of your mouth droop, so you look sad even when you are having a great day.

 For people who have developed wrinkles that inhibit facial expressions, or if you just do not like the look of facial creases, there is a solution.
 A board-certified plastic surgeon has many options to help reduce the appearance of wrinkles and restore a more youthful appearance.
 Injectable products such as Botox or Xeomin can help relax the facial muscles to shrink the lines and also prevent more from appearing (at least while the medication is at work).
 Dermal fillers such as Juvederm, Restylane or Radiesse can add volume back into the facial tissue to fill in deeper creases and improve facial contours.
 For more extensive aging, there are surgical solutions such as a brow lift or facelift that can tighten up the skin and underlying muscle tissue to improve your appearance.

 Since it is unrealistic to try to stop making expressions, the options available today to reduce wrinkles are quite impressive.
 At Elite Facial Plastic Surgery, the goal is to restore a natural, but more youthful look.
 Dr. Dominic and his highly experienced staff at Elite Facial Plastic Surgery are experts at removing facial wrinkles at their fully-accredited medical facility in Tampa, Florida.
-Call for a consultation to learn more about the best procedure for you.
+Contact us for a consultation to learn more about the best procedure for you.